-Data were not available for binge alcohol use in the past month because of changes to the definition of this measure that occurred in 2015, however, the data on alcohol use disorder indicated that there were no significant regional differences in alcohol use disorder in high risk drinking behaviors than those who drank alcohol in the Central and South regions.
+Data were not available for binge alcohol use in the past month because of changes to the definition of this measure that occurred in 2015, however, the data on alcohol use disorder indicated that there were no significant regional differences in alcohol use disorder in could suggest that those who the North Region were more high risk drinking behaviors than those who drank alcohol in the Central and South regions.
 This is also supported by data presented later in the report, which indicate that some of the highest rates of alcohol related morbidity and mortality are in counties in Arizona's Northern Region.